Tech Talk

 Slope

 In September of 2023 Slope raised a total of $187 million from investors with a venture funding of $30 million from Sam Altman.
-Slope is a B2B payment platform that integrates generative AI for enhanced transaction efficiency.
+Slope is a B2B payment platform that integrates generative AI development for enhanced transaction efficiency.

 Map of Sam Altmans Investments